abiodunsulaiman694/nestjs-graphql-auth/README.md

-# A sample User Auth Project with NestJS, GraphQL, MongoDb
+# A simple User Auth Project with NestJS, GraphQL, MongoDb